 Oil and gas

 Jim has been listed in the Best Lawyers in America in the areas of "Bet-the-Company Litigation," "Commerical Litigation" and "Litigation - Banking and Finance."
-He is recognized by Chambers, U.S.A., an independent guide to leading business lawyers, as a "Band 1" lawyer in the areas of "Kansas, Litigation: General Commercial," and by Benchmark Litigation as a "Litigation Star in Kansas."
-He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®,* and has been selected for inclusion in Missouri & Kansas Super Lawyers®, 2008-2015 Editions.
+He is recognized by Chambers, U.S.A., an independent guide to leading business lawyers, as a "Band 1" lawyer in the area of "Kansas, Litigation: General Commercial," and by Benchmark Litigation as a "Litigation Star in Kansas."
+He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®,* and has been selected for inclusion in Missouri & Kansas Super Lawyers®, 2008-2017 Editions.

 Products Liability.
 In the area of products liability, his representative experience has included packaging, automotive, construction, aerospace and health care products.